 (W.E.H.
 Lecky, History of European Morals from Augustus to Charlemagne (1895) New York : D. Appleton and Co.
 Retrieved 15 May 2017.)
 Though he once studied theology as a young man, Leckey, like H.G.
 Wells, favored evolutionary theory to theology and embraced rationalist thinking over religious faith.
 (See www. britannica.com) He believed in secularization.
 (See the commentary of R.F.
 Foster) He opposed the combination of nationalism and religion.
 (See the commentary of Brian Garvin) Yet, he acknowledged the great and beneficial influence of Jesus on history.

 Tom Holland, the prolific historian of Western Civilization, was much more interested as a youth in “the swagger and the cruelty and the drama of the great empires who feature in the Bible” then the people of Israel.
-Holland was more attracted to the pomp of Pontius Pilate than Jesus.
+Holland was more attracted to the power of Pontius Pilate than the weakness of Jesus.
 Though he was more attracted to great civilizations as a youth, he began to view them differently as he became a serious historian: